REPRODUCTIVE SYSTEM OVERVIEW

 1. Hormone Production

-Unlike the female reproductive system, the male reproductive system majors on producing testosterone.
+Unlike the female reproductive system, the male reproductive system majors in producing testosterone.

-• Progesterone is present in small amounts in the male reproductive system and have an inhibitory effect on testosterone production.
+- Progesterone is present in small amounts in the male reproductive system and has an inhibitory effect on testosterone production.
 It is required more for regulating other vital cellular processes in the body.[16]

-• Estrogen is created in the male reproductive tract in very small amounts via the conversion of testosterone by an enzyme known as aromatase.
+- Estrogen is created in the male reproductive tract in very small amounts via the conversion of testosterone by an enzyme known as aromatase.
 When kept in very low amounts, estrogen regulates growth by inducing apoptosis (programmed cell death), which keeps the exuberant growth-promoting effects of testosterone under control.
-Estrogen is also required for the maturation of the epididymis during puberty, as well as for maintaining its functions with regard to storing and maturing sperm[17].
+Estrogen is also required for the maturation of the epididymis during puberty, as well as for maintaining its functions concerning storing and maturing sperm[17].

 2. Development & Perpetuation of Male Characteristics

 To accommodate these phases of rapid growth, normal testosterone is converted into a more potent form known as dihydrotestosterone (DHT).
-DHT has an action that is 10 times more potent than testosterone, able to stimulate growth at a rapid speed.
+DHT has an action that is 10 times more potent than testosterone and is able to stimulate growth at a rapid speed.
 The increase in testosterone levels is brought about through a sudden surge of the gonadotropins LH and FSH from the pituitary.

 3. Sperm Cell Production

 Spermatogonium cells form new types of stem cells when they divide, with A1, A2, A3 and A4 types being present in the testis.
-The A4 spermatogonium cells, are the cells that go on to becoming type B spermatogonium cells.
-B spermatogonium transform into spermatocytes which begin to generate the basic sperm cell structure internally.
+The A4 spermatogonium cells are the cells that go on to become type B spermatogonium cells.
+B spermatogonium transforms into spermatocytes, which begin to generate the basic sperm cell structure internally.

-While the number of primordial germ cells that began this process are set, they can keep dividing in this manner at the many parts of this process to sustain a continual supply of sperm.
-It takes up to 74 days for sperm to mature, with pauses in-between the process.
+While the number of primordial germ cells that began this process is set, they can keep dividing in this manner at the many parts of this process to sustain a continual supply of sperm.
+It takes up to 74 days for sperm to mature, with pauses in between the process.
 Not all parts of the testis produce sperm at once, with only a few pockets being active at any given time.[19]

 4. Fertilization